makinacorpus/drupal-gulpifier/README.txt

 Philosophy
 ----------

-The module provides allow to respect current front-end performance tips:
+The module allows to respect current front-end performance tips:

   * fewer requests for assets (JS and CSS files)
   * minification